Dysphagia Treatment Studies

 The aims of our current IDR study focus on examining the safety and preliminary effectiveness of different components of the IDR approach for patients with Parkinson’s disease and patients post-stroke with dysphagia.

-This study is on hold at this time and will be re-starting in the summer of 2018.
+This study is on hold at this time and will be re-starting in 2019.
 To learn more, please contact us at email@example.com.

 The components of the IDR approach developed by Dr. Malandraki

 During swallowing, one of the most important actions is the protection of the airway from the food being swallowed.
 This protection is achieved when several muscles (located under the chin) contract and the upper esophagus opens.
 A commonly prescribed exercise to improve muscle contraction and esophageal opening in patients with swallowing disorders is known as the head raise (or the Shaker) exercise.
 The head raise exercise has been shown to be effective in improving airway protection and clearance of the food through the throat, but is completed while lying down, and can cause (in some patients) neck soreness and discomfort.